The implementation of absolutely plausible ideas is often impossible for a long time. Once the start has been made, the first obstacles appear.

 The contagion effect

-It’s not just ideas that are contagious.
+It's not just ideas that are contagious.
 Above all, it is the enthusiasm and conviction of special people that can inspire others.
 Malcom Gladwell equated the dynamics of the spread of viruses with the spread of ideas.
-When the tipping point is reached, an avalanche of change is triggered.
+When the "tipping point" is reached, an avalanche of change is triggered.

 In the same way, superfood, meditation and Amazon have become super trends: a small group of fans, committed and interested people have discovered the outstanding benefits for themselves.
 From there, it has spread like an avalanche across the world.